corda/corda/docs/source/node-cloud.rst

 Corda Enterprise for AWS
 --------------------------

-.. note:: Corda Enterprise for AWS based on Amazon Linux 2 and has Corretto JDK installed.
+.. note:: Corda Enterprise for AWS is based on Amazon Linux 2 and has Corretto JDK installed.

 Follow the standard AWS procedure to install VM.
 You can find more details at the AWS docs site: https://aws.amazon.com/getting-started/tutorials/launch-a-virtual-machine/.